tiberiuichim/play.pixelblaster.ro/content/blog/hello-world-with-plone-riotjs.md

 To all of the above, after a short look at MithrilJS, it seems like the best match is Riot.
-For the backend I've installed (plone.restapi)[https://github.com/plone/plone.restapi] and this will grant a JSON based access, from the Plone backend, to the frontend API library.
+For the backend I've installed [plone.restapi](https://github.com/plone/plone.restapi) and this will grant a JSON based access, from the Plone backend, to the frontend API library.

 The first hurdle was figguring out how to load Riot in Plone.
-The ``Mismatched anonymous define() module:`` error in the new ``:q`` puzzle of our time.
-Simply trying to load the Riot library with a ``<script>`` tag is impossible due to the, now available, AMD support with requirejs in Plone.
-After much headscratching, reading some Plone related forum threads that made no sense, I've finally figured it out.
-The main problem is that I foolishly thought that, by registering a new resource, in the Resource Registries configlet, with the proper URL, would be enough for Plone to understand that it's dealing with a requirejs compatible library.
-Even "manually" declaring, in the resource registration,  that it exports "riot" as a module didn't help.
+The ``Mismatched anonymous define() module:`` error is the new ``:q`` puzzle of our time.
+Simply trying to load the Riot library with a ``<script>`` tag is impossible, due to the now available AMD support in Plone.
+After much headscratching and reading some Plone related forum threads that made no sense, I've finally figured it out.
+The main problem is that I foolishly thought that just registering a new resource in the Resource Registries configlet, with the proper URL, would be enough for Plone to understand that it's dealing with a requirejs compatible library.
+Even "manually" declaring, in the resource registration, that it exports "riot" as a module, didn't help.

 The solution is to register a simple ``++resource++my/app.js`` file in the Resource Registries, with the following contents: